 - the collection and use of sex- and age-disaggregated information and data,

 - facilitating and leveraging the actual and potential contributions and leadership of women in resilience building,

-- and promoting their participation, leadership and voice in disaster management processes.
+- and promoting their participation, leadership and voice in disaster risk reduction processes.

 At the country level, UN Women works hand-in-hand with governments and civil society to strengthen contributions and leadership of women in disasters and increase their resilience.

 In response to the Super Cyclone Pam in Vanuatu, the 2015 earthquake in Nepal, and extensive flooding in Myanmar in 2015, UN Women supported national disaster management bodies and women’s advocates to ensure the disaster response and recovery process was shaped by women’s perspectives and responded to the common and differentiated needs of women, men, boys and girls.